Pittor052/SoftUniExamTasks/README.md

 # SoftUniExamTasks
-These are the tasks I had to solve for the exam and collections of more tasks from the exam
+These are the tasks I had to solve for the exams and collections of more tasks from the exams